 My Saturday was a four film affair — a world premiere, a North American premiere, plus two Cannes catch-ups.

 That early wake-up call was to see Waves, a semi-surprise release from director Trey Edward Shults for the festival season.
 Anticipated for well over a year with few updates since early reports speculated that it was going to be a musical, it turned out to be one of the more special movies to debut at Telluride this year.
 It did not, however, turn out to be a musical in the singing and dancing sense.
-Instead, it has a killer score from Trent Reznor and Atticus Ross and a showstopping contemporary soundtrack (a whole lot of Frank Ocean).
+Instead, it’s a lyrical and propulsive drama with a killer score from Trent Reznor and Atticus Ross and a showstopping soundtrack of contemporary hits (Kanye West, Tame Impala, Radiohead, a whole lot of Frank Ocean).